fschuetz04/simgo/README.md

 SimGo is a discrete event simulation framework for Go.
 It is similar to SimPy and aims to be easy to set up and use.

 Processes are defined as simple functions receiving `simgo.Process` as their first argument.
-Each process is executed in a separate goroutine, but it is guarantueed that only one process is executed at a time.
+Each process is executed in a separate goroutine, but it is guaranteed that only one process is executed at a time.
 For examples, look into the `examples` folder.
-A short example simulating two clocks ticking in different time intervals looks like this:
+A short example simulating two clocks ticking in different time intervals looks like
+this:

 ```go
 package main